Ekim-Yurtsever/DeepTL-Lane-Change-Classification/README.md

  _*This model and weights were originally obtained from [Mask R-CNN implementation by Matterport](https://github.com/matterport/Mask_RCNN)._

 PLEASE NOTE: Install in a fresh python 3.6 environment with the above commands.
 If you use different versions of keras or tensorflow-GPU, the trained models will either not work or give false results!!
 The trained models will only work with the specific tensorflow-gpu version that I used to train the networks with our data (the data is not open access).
-I will add CPU models later.
 If you don't get the results mentioned below, please check the dependencies and compare them to the requirements.txt file.

 ## Hardware requirements